BartMassey/popcount/README.md

 On a superscalar RISC processor, I'd actually expect the first algorithm to do better.

-The actual performance numbers are:<blockquote>
+The actual performance numbers on my Core II duo in 2007 were:<blockquote>

     $ ./popcount 1000000
     popcount_naive: 1.6666e+07 iters in 688 msecs for 41.28 nsecs/iter